-With the natural splendor of Puget Sound providing a breathtaking backdrop, Seattle University offers all the educational advantages of a metropolitan area college.
+With the natural splendor of Puget Sound providing a breathtaking backdrop, Seattle University offers all the educational advantages of a metropolitan-area college.
 The 46-acre campus on historic First Hill is nestled on the edge of downtown Seattle, one of the nation's most picturesque cities.

-The campus is growing to serve the needs of more than 4,800 students and 300 faculty members.
+The campus is growing to serve the needs of more than 5,000 students and 350 faculty members.
 The Centennial Fountain, designed by George Tsutakawa, is located in the center of campus.
-The fountain and Quadrangle provide an artistic atmosphere in an open-air setting, a favorite meeting place for the campus community.
-In the Thomas J. Bannan Center for Science and Engineering, teaching and research laboratories feature state-of-the-art equipment for undergraduates.
+The fountain and Quadrangle provide a favorite open-air meeting place for the campus community.
+In the Thomas J. Bannan Center for Science and Engineering, teaching and research laboratories feature state of the art equipment for undergraduates.
 The Bessie Burton Sullivan Skilled Nursing Residence is an integral part of the service orientation of the campus.
 It is intended to develop excellence in education and in the care of older persons.

-Lemieux Library, constructed in 1966 and named after one of the university's most beloved presidents, is the primary academic resource for faculty and students.
+Lemieux Library, constructed in 1966 and named after one of the university's most beloved presidents, Father Albert A. Lemieux, is the primary academic resource for faculty and students.
 In addition to a collection of approximately 270,000 volumes and seating for more than 1,000 students, there is an excellent staff dedicated to service.
-Librarians help individuals find information in the local collection and, through the use of computers, access external databases.
+With the library's new computer catalog system, students can access information about the collection through public access terminals in the library or through their e-mail accounts.

-On-campus housing is provided in three coed residence halls: Bellarmine Hall, Xavier Hall and Campion Tower.
+On-campus housing is provided in three coed residence halls: Bellarmine Hall, Xavier Hall and Campion Hall.

-Under one roof in the University Services Building are the offices for enrollment services, enrollment research, Undergraduate Admissions, Graduate Admissions, Financial Aid, the Registrar and Controller, as well as the Book Store.
+The offices for enrollment services, enrollment research, Undergraduate Admissions, Graduate Admissions, Financial Aid, the Registrar and Controller, Safety and Security, Evening Programs and Continuing Studies, and the Book Store are under one roof in the University Services Building.

-The Connolly Center, an indoor sports and recreation facility, features two swimming pools, basketball, badminton, tennis and racquetball courts, a weight room and dance area.
+The Connolly Center, an indoor sports and recreation facility, features two swimming pools, basketball, badminton, tennis, and racquetball courts, a weight room, and dance area.
 All home games for the men's and women's basketball teams are played on the north court.
-The Connolly Center is also headquarters for Seattle University's innovative intramural program, which offers a wide variety of activities, including flag football, basketball, co-rec softball and indoor soccer.
-Clinics designed to improve skills in volleyball, tennis, golf and swimming are also offered.
+The Connolly Center is also headquarters for Seattle University's intramural program, which offers a wide variety of activities, including flag football, basketball, co-rec softball, and indoor soccer.
+Clinics designed to improve skills in volleyball, tennis, golf, and swimming are also offered.